Rapid Prototyping Services UK

 These printed wax patterns are assembled, shelled and cast using the lost wax process, allowing engineers to evaluate form, fit and function before committing to production tooling.
 Rapid prototyping reduces development risk, shortens design cycles and supports iterative engineering improvement.

-To further enhance our rapid prototyping services, Lestercast has recently invested in a new high-resolution industrial 3D printer dedicated to wax pattern production for investment casting.
+To further enhance our services, Lestercast has recently invested in a new high-resolution industrial 3D printer dedicated to wax pattern production for investment casting.
 This latest additive manufacturing system delivers improved accuracy, surface finish and build consistency across complex geometries.

 Our new 3D printer allows: